ritza-co/internal-articles/docs/docusaurus-to-mintlify-migration.md

 ```

 These are just the main compatibility changes needed.
-If you need to use other componenets not capatible with Mintlify, look through the [Mintlify component library](https://mintlify.com/docs/content/components/) and update your project to use ones that best match your Docusaurus component.
+If you need to use other components not compatible with Mintlify, look through the [Mintlify component library](https://mintlify.com/docs/content/components/) and update your project to use ones that best match your Docusaurus component.

 ## Running Mintlify locally